Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 of soils and, as such, it is one of the most widely analysed and reported soil properties.

-The size of particles in the soil varies strongly from less than a $\mu$m to several cm’s and occasionally even meters (boulders); which represents a range from to 1$\mu$m to 1 million $\mu$m.
+The size of particles in the soil varies strongly from less than a 2$\mu$m to several cm’s and occasionally even meters (boulders); which represents a range from to 1$\mu$m to 1 million $\mu$m.
 Generally, particle size distribution has been simplified through aggregation or classification.
-The fine earth fraction ($<$2 mm) is the soil considered for laboratory analyses.
+The fine earth fraction (<2mm) is the soil considered for laboratory analyses.
 This fine earth is further subdivided into particle size classes including, depending on the guidelines or laboratory concerned, fine and coarse clay, fine and coarse silt and very fine, fine, medium, coarse and very coarse sand.
 The three major particle size classes of the fine earth fraction though are sand, silt and clay.
-They are generally reported in units of percent by weight with a precision of $\pm$1%.
+They are generally reported in units of percent by weight with a precision of ±1%.

 Soil texture represents the relative composition of sand, silt, and clay in soil.
 The *particle-size class distribution* is usually represented